 \section{Introduction}

-The population of so-called ``long-duration'' gamma-ray bursts (GRBs) formed via the collapse of massive stars, typically having prompt phase durations in the range $\sim 2$ to $1000$ s, constitute the most luminous events in the known Universe \citep[e.g.][]{Kann2007AJ,Racusin2008Nature,Bloom2009ApJ,Frederiks2013ApJ}.
-They have been detected from a redshift as small as $z=0.01$ \citep{Galama+98} to $z=8$ \citep{tanvir09,salvaterra09,tanvir18} and possibly beyond $z=9$ \citep{cucchiara11}.
+The population of so-called ``long-duration'' gamma-ray bursts (GRBs), which form via the collapse of massive stars and typically have prompt phase durations in the range of $\sim 2$ to $1000$ s, constitute the most luminous events in the known Universe \citep[e.g.,][]{Kann2007AJ,Racusin2008Nature,Bloom2009ApJ,Frederiks2013ApJ}.
+They have been detected from a redshift of as small as $z=0.01$ \citep{Galama+98} to $z=8$ \citep{tanvir09,salvaterra09,tanvir18} and possibly beyond $z=9$ \citep{cucchiara11}.
 Their apparent isotropic-equivalent energies also span a large range.
-The observed local ($z\lesssim0.2$) burst population is typically of low-luminosity, with energies (assuming isotropic emission) of $E_{\rm iso} \sim 10^{48}$--$10^{50}$ erg \citep[e.g.][]{soderberg04}.
-This reflects the fact that the space density of low-luminosity events is much higher than that of energetic ones.
-In contrast, the more distant events span a wider range in isotropic energy release, up to six orders of magnitude higher, $E_{\rm iso} > 10^{54}$ erg \citep[e.g.][]{Cenko11}, due to the larger sampled volume and the higher star formation activity compared to the Local Universe.
-The range of GRB luminosities reflects some observational effects, such as the angle between our line-of-sight and the axis of the geometrically beamed relativistic jet, but it is also likely that the conditions of the progenitor star at the point of core collapse impact the properties of the subsequent GRB.
+The observed local ($z\lesssim0.2$) burst population is typically of low luminosity, with energies (assuming isotropic emission) of $E_{\rm iso} \sim 10^{48}$--$10^{50}$ erg \citep[e.g.,][]{soderberg04}.
+This reflects the fact that the space density of low-luminosity events is much higher than that of energetic ones. {In contrast, at high redshift, we are able to sample a much larger volume, where the GRB rate is enhanced compared to the local Universe because of the increase in cosmic star formation.
+This allows us to detect those comparatively rare GRBs with an isotropic energy release that is higher by up to six orders of magnitude ($E_{\rm iso} > 10^{54}$ erg; e.g., \citealt{Cenko11}).} The range of GRB luminosities reflects some observational effects, such as the angle between our line of sight and the axis of the geometrically beamed relativistic jet, but it is also likely that the conditions of the progenitor star at the point of core collapse impact the properties of the subsequent GRB.